-After a brief delay, as the ventricles begin to contract, the mitral and tricuspid valves shut tightly.
-This stops blood from flowing backward into the atria.
+After a brief delay, as the ventricles begin to contract, the mitral and tricuspid valves shut tightly, stopping blood from flowing backward into the atria.

 As the ventricles contract, they pump blood through the pulmonary and aortic valves.
 The pulmonary valve opens to allow blood to flow from the right ventricle into the pulmonary artery.
 This artery carries blood to the lungs to get oxygen.

 At the same time, the aortic valve opens to allow blood to flow from the left ventricle into the aorta.
 The aorta carries oxygen-rich blood to the body.
-As the contraction ends, the pulmonary and aortic valves shut tightly.
-This stops blood from flowing backward into the ventricles.
+As the contraction ends, the pulmonary and aortic valves shut tightly, stopping blood from flowing backward into the ventricles.